PiquelChips/DirkEngine-cpp/.github/CONTRIBUTING.md

 Feature requests should also be sent to the [GitHub Issue Tracker][issue-tracker] using the feature request template.
 - Explain what the new feature is and why it should be added.
-- If possible, provide an example, like a code snippet or a screenshot, showing what your new feature might look like in use.
+- If possible, provide an example, like a code snippet or a screenshot, showing what your new feature might look like.
 Much of the advice in [How do I ask a good question?][how-to-ask] applies here too.

 ## Contributing a Fix or Feature